-Here's what I learned about worldbuilding that actually works.
+So here's what I learned about worldbuilding that actually works.

-Start With the Economy
+Start With somethign tangible, for me that was the Economy

 In Neo Kyoto, I built the entire society around debt.
 Medical debt, specifically.
 The megacorporations don't need to enslave people with violence—they do it with contracts.
 Miss a payment?
 Your body becomes collateral.
 It's horrifying because it's not that far from our reality.